|Vue Tranquille||Self Catering||Saturday||4||8||2|

 All electric with bills included.
 Oscillating fans are provided in all bedrooms to aid cooling

-UK Sky tv package, dvd player, Apple tv (please bring your own pass codes) Bose music docking system.
+UK Sky tv package, dvd player, Apple tv (please bring your own passcodes) Bose music docking system with Bluetooth connectivity.
 An old table tennis table is located in the garden, a boules set and a child height basketball/netball hoop.
 There is a free broadband facility in the villa with wi-fi access throughout the property.
 There is also a pack of cards, a dominoes set and Monopoly.

 The garden is very secluded and not overlooked by neighbours.
-The pool and terracing has panoramic views across the valley to mountains, with a south and west aspect to the garden, so the villa has sun all day and you can watch the spectacular sun sets behind the mountains from the terrace or lounge.
+The pool and terracing have panoramic views across the valley to mountains with a south and west aspect to the garden, so the villa has sun all day and where you can watch the spectacular sun sets over the mountains.

-There is ample terracing with chairs and glass coffee table to relax in while you sip your drinks admiring the view.
+There is ample terracing with easy chairs and a glass coffee table where you can relax while you sip your drinks admiring the view.
 The pool is 9m in length with depths of 1m to 1.9m and has an alarm fitted.

 Reclining sunloungers with cushions and personal beach towels for each guest

 There is ample parking in the grounds of the villa for at least 5 cars, with further parking nearby